 4. Change in attitude about finances

-If evolutionary psychology is correct then shame can cause you to introspect on your financial behaviour and question yourself which leads you to change your negative financial behaviour.
+If evolutionary psychology is correct then shame can cause us to introspect on our financial behaviour and cause us to question ourselves which leads us to change our negative financial behaviour.

 How to Overcome Shame